This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get stops - combine any filters

-const stops = gtfs.getStops({
+const stops = await gtfs.getStops({

 name: 'Station', // Search by name